 - The environmental costs

-Consider the cost of the unit and installation as well as what it will cost to operate.
-For instance, if you need whole-house cooling, portable or window systems might cost less initially, but they are likely to drive up your energy costs.
+Consider the cost of the unit plus installation, as well as what it will cost to operate.
+For instance, if you need whole-house cooling, a portable or window system might cost less initially, but they are likely to drive up your energy costs.
 That’s why most people choose ducted, split, or inverter systems for whole house cooling.

-The primary goals for air conditioning is to keep your home cool when it’s hot outside, while keeping energy costs and usage to a minimum.
-You can consult with professional heating and air conditioning professionals to ensure you choose the ideal system for your needs.
-There is no cost or risk in obtaining quotes for air conditioning systems and installation.
+The primary goals for air con is to keep your home cool when it’s hot outside, while keeping energy costs and usage low.
+You can ask talk to heating and air con specialists to ensure you choose the best system for your needs.
+You have nothing to lose by asking for quotes for air con systems and installation.